oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Benefit to oVirt

-*   Configuration of vnics in 'passthrough' mode directly from the gui/rest without the need of using vdsm-hook [2](http://www.ovirt.org/VDSM-Hooks/sriov)
+*   Configuration of vNics in 'passthrough' mode directly from the gui/rest without the need of using vdsm-hook [2](http://www.ovirt.org/VDSM-Hooks/sriov)
 *   Configuring max-vfs on a sr-iov enabled host nic via setup networks.
 *   migration of vms using sr-iov.

+### Limitations

+In order for migration to be supported the passthrough vNic should be of VirtIo type.
+That means the vNic is not connected in a PCI passthrough mode directly to the VF, but connected to a macVTap device which is connected to the VF.
+TBD- adding a performance comparison between connecting directly to the VF vs connecting to the VF via macVTap.

 ### Future features

 *   "Nice to have passthrough"
-    -   Add a property to vm's vnic with passthrough profile that indicates whether connecting the vnic directly to VF is mandatory or the vnic can be connected to a regular network bridge in case there are no availiable VFs on any host.
+    -   Add a property to passthrough vNic (a vNic with passthrough profile) that indicates whether connecting the vNic directly to VF is mandatory or the vNic can be connected to a regular network bridge in case there are no available VFs on any host.
-*   Displaying on passthrough vnic the VF to which it is connected, and the corresponding PF.
+*   Displaying on passthrough vNic the VF to which it is connected, and the corresponding PF.
-*   Create a common in infrastracture for SR-IOV and VM-FEX.
+*   Create a common infrastracture for SR-IOV and VM-FEX.
 *   Applying on VF the QoS configured on profile/network.
+*   Support port mirroring on passthrough vNics.

 ### Dependencies / Related Features